hilbix/passfd/README.md

 `mode`:

 - `i` like `into` socket: create new socket, wait for connection to socket, remove socket, pass FDs, terminate
-- `o` like `out` of socket: connect to socket, receive FDs, fork command with given args and given FDs
+- `o` like `out` of socket: connect to socket, receive FDs, exec command with given args and given FDs
 - `p` like `pass`: connect to socket, receive FDs, sort FDs by number, pass FDs to FDs given by `u`se

 `socket`: